hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

     }
 }

 Append events to a file through the filesystem.
 Convenient for local tests.
-The
 - `file_append` construct admits:
   - path (string type).
 Path to the file on disk.